-Riser vs Plenum Cable: Detailed Information and Comparision
+Riser vs Plenum Cable: Detailed Information and Comparison

 Related Read: Best Cat 8 Ethernet Cable for Gaming

-The distinction is what’s on the outside of the cable, the outer jacket that protects the cable and these PVC ratings are either plenum, risers, or just a general purpose cable.
+The distinction is what’s on the outside of the cable, the outer jacket that protects the cable, and these PVC ratings are either plenum, risers, or just general-purpose cable.

 So when you decide to use one of these cables, that will depend on the environment, and it’s vital to know the difference between them and where to use them.
 Let’s begin with their basic understanding, and later you will see a riser vs plenum cable comparison that will clarify which cable is best for which conditions.